 Balance bikes.
 Whoever thought of taking a bike, sizing it down to fit a tiny person (aka a toddler), removing the pedals, and allowing the said child to experience the joy and challenge of biking too.... was a genius.
 In my mind at least.

-Balance Bikes, or Push Bikes as some call them, are gaining in popularity, and for good reason.
+Balance Bikes, Push Bikes, or Run Bikes as some call them, are gaining in popularity, and for good reason.
 I have seen younger and younger kids getting involved in biking and learning to ride independently than even a couple years ago.
 Transitioning from a balance bike to a big kid bike is so easy and natural for a young child as they already have the balancing down (the hard part of learning to bike), and it involves no training wheels.
 If you are not familiar with balance bikes, it is essentially a pedal-less bike, that the child sits on the seat and pushes with their legs instead of pedalling, lifting up their feet and gliding as they learn to balance.

 My 3 year old learned on a borrowed balance bike for a while and then was riding with 2 wheels in a matter of a day, as she just had to figure out the pedals and the brakes.
 Brakes are important to learn too!
 At that time our 15 month old was just itching to ride a bike too, but literally did not fit on the balance bike, so we waited.
 Spring rolled around, and she turned 2, and her birthday present was, lo and behold, her own balance bike!
 She was thrilled!
 There was still snow on the ground, but she was off.
 And she has been glued to her bike since.